EfrainAD/100-Days-of-JavaScript/README.md

 ## Day Six
 <p>The .match(/([a,e,i,o,u])/) use was much nicer then mine solution.
 I really need to sit down and learn regex.</p>

+## Day Seven
+<p>So day seven gave me this little gum.
+I was getting an odd errer when I would tab over the the submit button verse just clicking on it.</p>
+<blockquote>Assertion failed: Input argument is not an HTMLInputElement</blockquote>
+<p>Turns out it a lastpass error.</p>
+<p>This had all kinds of learning.
+I googled how to copy.
+I learned from the solution I can "select/highlight" the text.
+I think that a very nice touch.</p>
+<p></p>